lheckemann/namic-sandbox/MultiImageRegistration/README.txt

-This project by Polina Golland, and implemented by
+This project is implemented by

 + Serdar K Balci (serdar at csail.mit.edu)

+and supervised by

++ Polina Golland
++ William M. Wells

-The goal of the project is to register a collection of images simultaneously, instead of pair-wise.
+The goal of the project is to provide an open source implementation of a non-rigid groupwise registration method.
-Currently, implemented methods are
-    Congealing with entropy
-    Congealing with variance

-Currently supported deformation models
-    Affine transform
-    Affine followed by cubic BSpline with mesh refinement
+#
+#
+#  DOCUMENTATION
+#
+#

+    For documentation check SourceGuide.txt

 #
 #
 # DATA